 This project came out of carrying a camera with me everywhere.
 I started to look harder at the things that I passed and began to notice objects that stood out as one thing amongst an otherwise cluttered surrounding.
 Be it bicycles, dropped toys or single windows in otherwise faceless walls I started to pick out individual entities from their surroundings as I found them.

-I find portrait photography for the most part particularly uncomfortable.
+I often find portrait photography uncomfortable.
 It requires balancing two things; having to consider what image I want to capture tempered with finding out how to guide my subject into the form I want to capture but also one they are content to be in.

-When I started consciously taking photographs of people (as opposed to casual snap-shots) I stood far away, with as long a lens as I could.
+When I started consciously taking photographs of people (as opposed to casual and unplanned images) I stood far away, with as long a lens as I could.
 I behaved like a paparazzo, taking photographs as if I hoped I would be far enough away that people wouldn’t notice.

 As I took more I slowly learned to get closer, to engage with my subjects and not to look at the time with them as something to fear, but as an encouragement toward something that could be not only creatively productive but actually enjoyable.

-I very much do not think that portraiture my best work but it is something that I keep returning to despite my dissatisfaction with much of it.
-I am inspired both by people who manage to capture the essence of people in their portraits and those who use them within crafts such as fashion to create a whole look and feel through an image.
-As such I think it best represents my desire to challenge myself, to work outside of where I am comfortable and most importantly, to provoke myself to attempt new things.
+Portraiture is something that I keep returning to despite my dissatisfaction with the results I have had doing it.
+I am inspired both by people who manage to capture the essence of people in their pictures and those who use them within crafts such as fashion to create a whole look and feel through an image.
+As such I think it best represents my desire to challenge myself, to work outside of where I am comfortable and most importantly, to provoke myself to attempt work I am uncomfortable with.